rosscg/crisis-data/README.md

 * Edit `config.py` details as needed.
     * The exclusions aim to reduce the amount of processing and noise but affect the sample and therefore need to be considered with respect to the proposed analysis.
 * OPTIONAL: Decide on periodic tasks in `tasks.py` (uncomment the decorators to run, uncomment celery beat contained in docker-compose.yml).
-* If media is downloaded (default behaviour), it uses the local directory mapped to /data in the web container -- update DOCKER_WEB_VOLUME in .env before building if required.
+* If media is downloaded (default behaviour), it uses the local directory mapped to /data in the web container -- update `DOCKER_WEB_VOLUME` in `.env` before building if required.

 * Edit the event name via the 'View Event' page.
 * Add keywords.
 Keywords cannot include spaces.
   * High-priority keywords run as normal, low-priority keywords are saved when the queue is not full.
 Use this to reduce load.
 * Add coordinates for the geo stream.
 * Run streams from the 'Stream Status' page.
-Disable OS auto-sleep.
+Disable OS auto-sleep (for example, with [caffeine](https://caffeine.en.softonic.com/mac)).

 ### Post collection: